What is communication:

 We live in a society.
-Besides ourselves, there are others who may be rich or poor, living in big houses or in huts, literate or illiterate.
+Besides ourselves, there are others who may be rich or poor, living in big houses or huts, literate or illiterate.
 They may also belong to different religions and communities, often speaking different languages.
-But still, all of them can speak or interact with one another.
+But still, all of them can talk or interact with one another.
 Such interaction is essential for societies to survive.
-We ask questions and get answers, seek information and get it.
+We ask questions and get answers, seek information, and get it.

 Types of communications